Carving and Live RAM analysis

 You can extract the information from this source later by clicking Extract

-history context menu item of the corresponding node or Extract
+data for all profiles context menu item of the corresponding node or

-On the second page of this wizard, you can select history types to look for:
+On the second page of this wizard, you can select evidence types to look for: